 Schedule Specific Times for Each Job

 One key to maximizing productivity is setting aside blocks of time, or even whole days, for a specific job.
-During that time, focus only on that job without giving other tasks any thought.
+During that time, focus only on that job without giving any of your other tasks any thought.
 This trick helps you avoid task switching, which slows you down and can cause stress.
-It’s easy to fall into the task switching trap when you have multiple projects lined up.
-You start thinking about everything you need to do, and you end up bouncing from task to task without making much of a dent in any of them.
-As it takes the average worker 23 minutes and 15 seconds to refocus on a task after interruption, you can get far more work done by devoting a chunk of time to a single job.
+It’s easy to fall into the task-switching trap when you have multiple projects lined up: You start thinking about everything you need to do, and you end up bouncing from task to task without making much of a dent in any of them.
+As it takes the average worker 23 minutes and 15 seconds to refocus on a task after an interruption, you can get far more work done by devoting a chunk of time to a single job.

-When you’re working freelance, it’s natural to feel like you should accept every client who comes your way.
+When you’re working freelance jobs, it’s natural to feel like you need to accept every client who comes your way.
 After all, a large client base shows that you’re in demand and reduces your risk, since you have more income sources.
-While there’s some truth to that logic, the quality of your clients is far more important than their quantity.
-Some clients are going to send you more profitable projects than others, and you have less time for these high-quality clients if you’re taking every job you get.
-Who you work with is entirely up to you, and there’s nothing wrong with telling a new potential client or an existing client that you can’t take a job they’ve sent you.
+While there’s some truth to that logic, the quality of your clients is far more important than the quantity.
+Some clients are going to send you more profitable projects than others, and you have less time for these high-quality clients if you’re taking every job available to you.
+Who you work with is entirely up to you, and there’s nothing wrong with telling a new potential client or an existing client that you can’t take a job at the moment.

 As a freelancer, you’re the only one keeping an eye on your workload and making sure you can get all your projects completed on time.
 Proper client management helps you get more done, increases your profits, and helps you avoid stress.
 The QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track and manage business on the go.
 Download the app today.